About Voluntary Provident Fund (VPF)

 The Indian government views the Voluntary Provident Fund in India as a robust investment option that benefits the employed class of people- a segment of the population that has the buying power, financial foresight and propensity to create long term plans.
 This is also the segment that could greatly benefit from an investment option that is seamless, safe and involves very limited input of time and energy.
 In return, the applicant enjoys the perks of a robust pension fund, a medium term savings instrument that can mature in time for a long planned financial requirement or simply, a systematic investment plan that involves very little risk as compared to the other options available in the Indian market.
 Plus, there is the added attraction of a high interest rate and easy management.
 No wonder that voluntary provident fund in India has risen up to be a popular choice amongst the employed sections of the population.

 Applying for the voluntary PF account is simple, and the associated regulations are easy to follow.
-The following list talks about the various rules and regulations governing the Voluntary Provident Fund scheme in India-
+The following list talks about the various VPF rules and regulations in India:

 - Employee can contribute as much as 100% of his/her salary towards the VPF Account.
 This contrasts with the EPF account wherein he/she can contribute a maximum of 12% of his/her basic salary.